 Albany’s Community ForestAlbany has approximately 5,000 publicly-owned trees (in parks and along streets).
 Albany strives towards being a green city.
 Plants and trees are a big part of that.
 Regular maintenance and increasing our community forest is vital to Albany.
 Individuals, blocks, and neighborhoods can collectively have a great impact on Albany.
 New construction projects generally require owners to purchase street trees to be planted in the public right-of-way adjacent to the project.

-Plant a tree today!Did you know that individual property owners can purchase a street tree to be planted by Albany Staff in the public right-of-way adjacent to their property?
+Plant a tree today!Did you know that individual property owners can apply to have a street tree planted by the City in the public right-of-way adjacent to their property?

 - Review the Approved Street Tree List and pick out a tree and consult the City's Urban Forester regarding species and location